GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/language/datatypes.rst

 Strings are an immutable sequence of characters.
 In order to modify a string, it is necessary to create a new one.

-daScript's strings are similar to strings in C or C++.
+Daslang's strings are similar to strings in C or C++.
 They are delimited by quotation marks(``"``) and can contain escape sequences (``\t``, ``\a``, ``\b``, ``\n``, ``\r``, ``\v``, ``\f``, ``\\``, ``\"``, ``\'``, ``\0``, ``\x<hh>``, ``\u<hhhh>`` and